jgirardet/sqlo/README.md

 ### Introduction

-- Every method returning an instance of the derived struct uses `sqlx::squery_as!` under the hood.
+- Every method returning an instance of the derived struct uses `sqlx::query_as!` under the hood.
 - The first parameter is always the database connection.

 ### Parameters type